Byker estate: Postcode NE6 2DJ

 Newcastle council had a Home Office contract to provide advice, support and accommodation for people who applied asylum from 1999 to May 2011.
 Some asylum seekers would have been housed at Byker in that time.
 See this page on this site: Seeking asylum

-For recent developments see Byker: A way forward which includes information about the Bolam Coyne project, listing the estate in 2007, the formation of the community trust in 2012 and investment plans announced in 2013.
+For recent developments see Byker: A way forward which includes more information about the Bolam Coyne project, listing the estate in 2007, the formation of the community trust in 2012 and investment plans and the renewed popularity of Byker.